 At the iSchool, we are committed to supporting the financial needs of our students through an individualized funding approach that considers your unique situations and challenges.

-The MS in information management (MS/IM) requires 40 credit hours of coursework and can be completed on campus or online in 12 months.
+The MS in information management (MS/IM) requires 40 credit hours of coursework and can be completed on campus in 18-24 months.
 However, in order to take full advantage of the rich curriculum and professional development opportunities offered by the program, students may choose a longer timeframe for degree completion.

 Tuition & Fees